Lesson 3 - Approaches to working with relational databases in .NET

 want to run a command on the database, we use the

-DataSet data.
-We must already write the commands in the SQL
+DataSet with data.
+We must already write the commands in

-So we have a certain object abstraction, we work with tables object-oriented, but data is still just columns in a table, not instances of some objects.
+So we have a certain object abstraction, we work with tables as with objects, but data is still just columns in a table, not instances of some objects.
 We also still use SQL.
 In terms of the above approaches, it is the wrapper one.